Jess Conrad: Biography

-Since then, Conrad has appeared in a number of documentaries and television programmes, often offering stories of violent encounters with other famous people.
-In a BBC Arena documentary about the record producer Joe Meek, Conrad boasted of biting off part of the nose of the singer Heinz during a confrontation backstage at a package show in the early 1960s.
+Since then, Conrad has appeared in a number of documentaries and television programmes.
+In a BBC Arena documentary about the record producer Joe Meek, Conrad said that he bit off part of the nose of the singer Heinz during a confrontation backstage at a package show in the early 1960s.
 In 2005, Conrad had a guest role in the sitcom Last of the Summer Wine.

 In the 2009 film Telstar: The Joe Meek Story, Conrad is played by Nigel Harman.
-Conrad himself appears in one scene, depicting his backstage fight with Heinz and his biting of Heinz's nose.
 Conrad also plays the role of Larry Parnes in the film.
 In 2016 Conrad appeared in Liam Galvin's crime thriller film Mob Handed, playing a corrupt judge.
 In October 2022, he appeared in the BBC soap opera Doctors as Alan Yates.
-In 2023, Conrad filmed a leading role in the film Somebody's Daughter written by Zara Phillips and again directed by Liam Galvin.
+In 2023, Conrad filmed a leading role in the film Somebody's Daughter written by Zara Phillips.

 Awards

 Conrad is a member of the show business fraternity the Grand Order of Water Rats, having served as "King Rat".
 He is also a Freemason and a member of Chelsea Lodge No. 3098, the membership of which is made up of entertainers.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 2011 Queen's Birthday Honours for charitable services.
 In 2018, he appeared in ITV's Last Laugh in Vegas.